yereverluvinunclebert/Panzer-Tank-Battery-Gauge-Xwidget/README.md

 you can find here: [https://github.com/yereverluvinunclebert/Panzer-Clock-Ywidget/tree/main](https://github.com/yereverluvinunclebert/Panzer-battery-gauge-Ywidget)
 The graphic interface and operation of the two types of widgets are the same.
-The only differences are the configuration preference utility (this has a cut-down version) and the engine that is utilied to put the widget on your screen.
+The only differences are the configuration preference utility (this has a cut-down version), the language is Micrososoft's JScript (rather thanjavascript) and it is the Xwidget engine that is utilised to put the widget on your screen.

 ![panzer-battery-help-500](https://github.com/yereverluvinunclebert/Panzer-Tank-Battery-Gauge-Xwidget/assets/2788342/fc1cb570-b610-4ba6-b430-59e2ec35d84f)

 This widget is uploaded here for historical archival reasons.
 I suggest that you use the Yahoo widget version as it is a superior engine for developing widgets.
-I will provide bugfixes for the Yahoo widget version but not for Xwidgets.
+I will provide bugfixes for the Yahoo widget version but NOT for Xwidgets.

 All Jscript widgets need an engine to function, in this case the widget uses the XWidget engine.
 The engine interprets the Jscript and creates the widget